-A Request for Payment (RFP) is an ACH Network message that can be used by businesses to send electronic invoices to their customers.
+Request-for-Payment (RFP) is essentially a messaging system paired with an instant payment.
+Using RFP, businesses can send bills and invoices directly to customers via mobile banking app.
 Once received, customers can also use the RFP to make payment for the invoice and share any relevant corresponding remittance information with the business.
-Upon its launch in 2023, FedNow will also offer an RFP option.
+Currently, the ACH Network and the RTP Network both offer RFP.
+Upon its launch, FedNow will also offer an RFP option.

 Using RFP, a business can send a bill directly to a customer using that customer’s mobile banking app.
 The customer can then approve and send the payment from their banking app in a single step.

 RFPs can provide benefits for businesses, consumers, and financial institutions including: